pachadotdev/brianmaydiygear/README.md

 Most of the parts, except the vintage transistors, can be obtained from Tayda Electronics.

+These diagrams can be opened and edited with [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).

 ## Notes

 The treble booster provided here is an "average" of many commercial units no longer sold: Dallas Rangemaster, Brian May's homemade treble booster, Orange Treble Booster, Guild Power Booster (1986), Fryer Treble Booster.